CCF-Core/oss-elasticcluster-native/README.md

 * Update the hosts file on the localhost to point to the new ip addresses
 * Update the hosts file on each of the nodes themselves
 * Deploy docker on the hosts.  (for future use)
-* Install Elasticsearch 5.x based on the yum repos from elastic.co
+* Install Elasticsearch 5.x based on a URL from the groups/all variables
+* Register the service with consul.

 The variables that can be edited are located in the group_vars/all: